Performance Review Process

 Track your win rate week-over-week to identify whether your edge is sharpening or deteriorating.
 Create a simple table showing Week, Trades, Win Rate, Avg Conviction, % WITH Trend, and Total P&L across consecutive weeks.

-Week 1 might show 18 trades with 50% win rate, avg conviction 76, 61% WITH trend, and +$420 profit.
-Week 4 shows 23 trades with 61% win rate, avg conviction 81, 78% WITH trend, and +$1,320 profit.
-Notice how average conviction increased from 76 to 82 over four weeks, and percentage of WITH trend trades increased from 61% to 78%.
-These process improvements directly correlate with the win rate increase from 50% to 63%.
+Week 1 might show 18 trades with a win rate of Track, avg conviction 76, 61% WITH trend, and Track profit.
+Week 4 might show 23 trades with a win rate of Track, avg conviction 81, 78% WITH trend, and Track profit.
+Watch how average conviction and percentage of WITH trend trades change over the weeks.
+Process improvements like these tend to track alongside improvements in your win rate.

 If win rate starts declining week-over-week, immediately review your recent trades for pattern changes.
 Common culprits include lowering your conviction threshold from 80 to 70 to get more signals, starting to trade AGAINST Market Pulse instead of WITH, or switching from Daily Conservative to Hourly Aggressive for more frequent action.